xw2519/ELEC40006-Circuit-Simulator/README.md

 # Circuit Simulator

-A C++ software package that performs a transient simulation of a circuit by applying concepts of Modified Nodal Analysis (MNA) to solve for the unknown voltages at each node per time cycle.
+Last modified: 11 - June - 2020

-Input file describing the circuit follows the format of SPICE netlists.
-For more information detailing the format of SPICE netlists, please see Project Report documentation.
+A transient analysis program written in C++ that reads in a SPICE netlist and uses concepts of Modified Nodal Analysis (MNA) to solve for unknown node voltages per time cycle.

 ## Table of content
 - [Circuit Simulator](#circuit-simulator)